Arezoojafari/Financial_news_sentiment_genai/README.md

 ### 2. Semantic Retrieval
 - Encode both real-time and labeled news headlines using sentence embeddings.
-- Compute **cosine similarity** to identify the top-1 matched labeled example for each real-time headline.
+- Use FAISS to perform fast approximate nearest neighbor search on normalized embedding vectors to retrieve the most semantically similar labeled example for each real-time headline.

 ### 3. Prompt Construction (Few-Shot)
 - Randomly sample 10 labeled examples.